 "I think the throwing program will go according to plan," Girardi said.
 "I think the amount of games that he plays in is really how he feels, how he feels that he's swinging, and everything is progressing."

 In March, Gregorius was diagnosed with a hematoma of the subscapularis muscle in his right shoulder, which the Yankees expected would keep the shortstop sidelined for six weeks.

 Gregorius said Wednesday that he'd like to be back with the Yankees when May rolls around, if possible.

 "I don't want to rush anything, because if something happens, it's going to be even worse with a setback," Gregorius said.

-The 27-year-old went just 1-for-5 in two Grapefruit League games before leaving for the WBC, and was hitting .348 (8-for-23) with one HR, eight RBI and four doubles while representing Netherlands in the tournament.
+The 27-year-old went 1-for-5 in two Grapefruit League games before leaving for the World Baseball Classic, and was hitting .348 (8-for-23) with one HR, eight RBIs and four doubles while representing Netherlands in the tournament.